aeriaframework/docs/guide/getting-started.md

 export * from './person'
 ```

 5. You may want to make your newly created collection appear in the frontend navbar.
-To do that, simple add a `'/dashboard/person'` entry to `menuSchema.start.children` array inside the `web/src/index.ts` file like so:
+To do that, simple add a `'/dashboard/person'` entry under `menuSchema.start.children` array inside the `web/src/index.ts` file like so:

 ```typescript
 menuSchema: {